bronson/vim-mode-next/README.md

 ## On Hold

-I'm pretty psyched by vim-mode-plus so I don't see much point in testing vim-mode patches anymore.
-It's been a good run, thanks to everyone that used it and filed issues.
+I'm pretty psyched by vim-mode-plus so I don't have much interest in testing vim-mode patches anymore.
+We tested and stabilized a bunch of patches. thanks to everyone that helped out and filed issues.

 ## Installing